The Second Intensive Blood Pressure Reduction in Acute Cerebral Haemorrhage Trial (INTERACT2)

 |

-Patients will receive management of BP that is based on a standard guideline, as published by the American Heart Association (AHA).
+Patients received management of BP based on the standard guidelines at the time, as published by the American Heart Association (AHA) in 2007 and 2010.
 The attending clinician may consider commencing BP treatment if the systolic level is greater than 180 mmHg, however and the first line treatment will be oral (including nasogastric if required) and/or transdermal routes.
 Should control of systolic BP not be achieved via these routes, intravenous treatment may be started until the target systolic BP of 180 mmHg is achieved.

 |